1) Differentiate the pathophysiology of common developmental disorders

 CASE A, PART I

 Pauli Sabat is a 40-month-old little girl of Latino heritage, whose parents immigrated to the United States from Argentina a year before her birth, initially on student visas but now on work visas; both are college educated – Dr. Sabat as a PhD in physics and Mrs. Sabat as a computer scientist.
 They have scheduled an appointment at a diagnostic clinic for children with developmental disorders.
 They report that Pauli is not keeping up with the other kids at daycare; she doesn’t run, doesn’t catch or throw a ball like her peers, continues to walk up and down stairs with a two-step/stair pattern, while holding the railing, and tends to be easily distracted, rushing from one toy to another without spending more than 30 seconds with any one of them.
 She also has limited verbal language skills, mostly repeating syllables of words that she hears but not really initiating speech; she does say mama and papa appropriately but infrequently.
 Although she is being raised in a bilingual home, her parents report that her speech development is much slower than her two older siblings.
 However, she does seem to understand what is said to her, following directions like “come here” but inconsistently, both in English and Spanish.
-She feeds herself but prefers ...
+She feeds herself ...